Wednesday, November 20, 2024

 Qutenza, Same as above.

 Uqora.
 Here, as with the previous two drug names, we evidently need to pretend that there's a qu rather than just q.
+Virtually no English words are spelled with a q without a u following.
+Plus, this seems to be another example of using a vowel for its name rather than its phonetic value (as in ibuprofen, Xfinity).

 It's anybody's guess why the pharmaceutical industry has started using such weird names.
 Maybe all the good ones have been used already.